 PIA reinsures 100% of the with profits benefits to PAC.
 PIA's reinsurance asset is equal to the value of these with profits benefits, as described in section D2.4.1.4 below.
-PIA assumes a zero probability of default for this reinsurance asset due to the high credit rating of the PAC with profits funds.
+PIA assumes a zero probability of default for this reinsurance asset because the PAC with profits fund is managed to an AAA standard.